KokiYamanaka/Genetic-painting/README.md

 # Genetic painting
 **Description**
 This is a 1 month large scale project on applied AI.
 We used genetic algorithm to generate a specific art style.
-The work mainly consists of
+<br> The work mainly consists of
 - conduct research on previous work
 - writing a project proposal
 - writing, fine-tuning, modifying the actual genetic algorithm code specialized on art generation
 - documented the process of project, evaluation on results
 - conduct a presentation in front of 30-35 people

-I have posted some assignments.

-## Files
+## Files description
-Activity - this file is contains graded exercise questions to practice some concepts
-- A2 - Query from database
-- A6 - Procedures/Functions
-- A7 - Triggers

-Assignments - this file contains large scaled problems
-- assignment 1 - Book rental database

-Project case study
+- project documentation.pdf :
+- genetic_painting.ipynb :
-- assignment 2 - Project case study : Car rental
+- FirstIteration.ipynb :
-- file description = project code.sql: actual code | project documented.pdf : actual code documented with specific task | project task.docx : project task description
+- project proposal.pdf : describes detailed problem description, proposed methods, timeline, risk disclosure.

 ## Course Topics covered
 1. Introduction to the concepts and principles of database systems.
 (Chapter 1, 2, and 3)
 2. The Relational Database Model (Chapter 4 and Appendix A)